vbacollective/wasabi/docs/ERRORS.md

 Debug.Print "Details:", details
 ```

-* `errType` is the high-level Wasabi error category.
-It tells you what failed.
-* `sysCode` is the raw error code from the underlying system call.
-For Winsock errors, this is a WSA error code.
-For TLS errors, this is an SSPI/HRESULT status code.
-For successful operations, this is zero.
-* `details` is a human-readable string describing the specific failure, including the function name and the numeric code.
-This is the most useful field for debugging.
+`errType` is the high-level Wasabi error category and tells you what failed. `sysCode` is the raw code from the underlying system call: a WSA error code for Winsock failures, an SSPI/HRESULT status for TLS failures, or zero on success. `details` is a human-readable string describing the specific failure, including the function name and numeric code, and is the most useful field for debugging.

 > [!TIP]
 > Always log all three values when diagnosing connection issues.
 The `WebSocketGetErrorDescription` function combines them into a single diagnostic string.

 ## Error Pattern

-A typical error handling pattern looks like this.
+A typical error handling pattern looks like this:

 ```vb
 Sub ConnectSafely()